Chronic recurrent multifocal osteomyelitis: Diagnosis

-CRMO/CNO is a diagnosis of exclusion.
+CRMO/CNO is diagnosed by exclusion.
 This means that other diseases must be ruled out before the diagnosis can be made.
 Generally, many tests are required, such as blood tests, x-rays, bone scans, MRI and often a bone biopsy.

 Classification

 Due to its inflammatory nature, its recurrent flares, and its lack of any known pathogen, CRMO has been reclassified as an autoinflammatory disease.
 This particular classification encompasses both hereditary types (familial Mediterranean fever, mevalonate kinase deficiency, TNF receptor associated periodic syndrome, cryopyrin-associated periodic syndrome, Blau syndrome, pyogenic sterile arthritis, pyoderma gangrenosum and acne syndrome, CRMO) and multifactorial disorders (Crohn's and Behçet's diseases).
 CRMO is no longer considered an autoimmune but rather an inherited, autoinflammatory disease.

 Treatment

 CRMO/CNO is generally treated by a specialist doctor (paediatric rheumatologist) who has experience with patients with CRMO/CNO.

 Goals of treatment of CRMO/CNO include: